When you build a WordPress.org website, there are two things you’ll need before you can publish it — a domain name and a web hosting plan.

 You’ll find lots of website builders in the WordPress repository.
 However, if your goal is to create a website that’s attractive, engaging, and high-performing, Elementor is the one you’re looking for.

-The other way to build a WordPress website on GCP is by using the hosted Elementor Cloud Website solution.
+The other way to build a WordPress website on GCP is by using Elementor Managed Hosting.
 This option is worth considering if you want to remove all those technical barriers associated with having to wrangle the hosting, domain, and platform yourself (just look at all that Option 1 entails).

-Elementor Cloud Website is the hassle-free, end-to-end solution for WordPress.
+Elementor Hosting is the hassle-free, end-to-end solution for WordPress.
 Hosting, domain, and platform are all rolled into one and the process of getting started is simplified.
 Rather than stress over the technical details, you’ll be inside your tricked-out WordPress installation in a matter of minutes.

-If you’d like to learn how to get up and running with WordPress on the hosted Elementor Cloud Website solution, follow these steps:
+If you’d like to learn how to get up and running with Elementor Hosting for WordPress, follow these steps:

-Get started setting up your Elementor Cloud Website here:
+Get started setting up your Elementor Hosting here:

 While this option enables you to use GCP hosting, there are some differences between the Google offering and Elementor’s:

 First, this is an all-in-one solution.
-When you create an Elementor Cloud Website, you get the following:
+When you create an Elementor hosted website, you get the following:

 - Built-in GCP hosting